 Easy Keto Cookies!

-Ir order to not feel so restricted we started a food blog (thank you for reading it!) and started sharing remakes, and cookies were at the top of the list!
-We like to keep the ingredients minimal and preparation easy for you, and these are some of the best recipes:
+In order to not feel so restricted we started a food blog.
+We were able to begin sharing remakes, and keto cookies were at the top of the list!
+We like to keep the ingredients minimal and preparation easy for you.
+These are some of the best keto cookie recipes:

 Never Before Seen Desserts!

 Trust us when we say we’ve done it all.
-There are only so many ways cookies and pies can be made, but we wracked our brains and created 30 never before eaten low carb desserts in our newest e-book, Sugar Free Treats!
-This e-book takes the cake.
+There are only so many ways a keto cookie recipe and pie can be made, but we wracked our brains and created 30 never before eaten low carb desserts in our newest e-book, Sugar Free Treats!
+Not to brag, but this e-book really takes the cake.

 Danish Style Butter Cookies

 - Preheat oven to 350°F and line a baking sheet with parchment paper or a silicone mat.